Wondering what to stuff inside of your dog’s Kong toy? (We have 16 of ’em, so we do a lot of Kong stuffing around here!)

-These Kong stuffing recipes feature unique combinations of your dog’s own kibble, dog treats, and other pet-friendly foods.
+These Kong stuffing recipes feature unique combinations of your dog’s own food and regular dog treats:

 - Put some Kong Stuff ‘n product (or Cheese Whiz) in the small hole first — you just need a tiny bit.
 Then toss in some dry dog food and/or small dog treats — broken in pieces — next.
-(We use Bil-Jac for this.)
-Top with some canned dog food mixed with dry dogfood and/or peanut butter smeared around the entire inside of the larger hole.
+(We use BilJac liver treats for this.)
+Top with some canned dog food mixed with dry dog food and/or peanut butter smeared around the entire inside of the larger hole.
 Place a dog biscuit into the large opening, and leave about 1/3 of it sticking out.
 Freeze.
 (Or not.)

-- Cram a small piece of dog biscuit (or freeze-dried liver) into the small hole of the Kong.
+- Cram a small piece of dog biscuit (or a dog liver treat) into the small hole of the Kong.
 Smear a little honey (or Kong Stuff ‘n product) around the inside.
 Fill it up with dry dog food.
 Then block the big hole with dog biscuits placed sideways inside.
 (Make sure they’re not impossible for your dog to get out, though.)

 Other Tasty Kong Recipes To Try

-The following Kong stuffings are made with one or more human food ingredients:
+The following Kong stuffings are made with one or more human food (or baby food) ingredients:

 CHEESY ELVIS: Combine a ripe banana, 3 spoonfuls of peanut butter, and a slice of cheese.
 Mix until blended well.
 Fill the Kong and freeze.